 *Seizures are possible during withdrawal from temazepam according to the FDA, advising collaborating with a doctor before attempting temazepam withdrawal.

-Restoril Common Side Effects ( temazepam )
+Restoril Common Side Effects

 This can include sleep-driving, sleep-cooking, sleep-shopping, or other activities that one cannot remember doing the next morning.
-This may not happen to everyone, but a cautious and prudent approach would entail having someone monitor overnight activity to avoid accidents or injuries to self or others.
+This may not happen to everyone, but a cautious and prudent approach would entail having someone monitor overnight activity to avoid accidents or injuries to themselves or others.

 Another tip is never to take Restoril before sleeping when the sleep window is not sufficient, for example, seven to eight hours.
 If one takes Restoril but only intends to sleep five hours, there may be considerable difficulties upon awakening, as the drug will still be active in the system and the person will still be subject to sleepwalking, cognitive impairment, or unusual thoughts and behaviors.

-One certainly should never drive or operate machinery in such circumstances.
+Therefore, one certainly should never drive or operate machinery in such circumstances.

 A feeling of euphoria